arantespp/arantespp.com/posts/zettelkasten/aida-model.md

 title: AIDA Model
 excerpt: It was created to understand better the process, os steps that the consumer goes thought, before purchasing a product.
 date: 2020-08-08
+rating: 2
+tags:
+  - digital marketing
+  - selling
 ---

 # AIDA Model

-## Tags

-- tag-digital-marketing
-- tag-selling

 ## Notes